-INTEGRATING WABANAKI TRADITIONAL CULTURAL KNOWLEDGE WITH TECHNOLOGY AND SCIENCE
+WEAVING WABANAKI TRADITIONAL CULTURAL KNOWLEDGE WITH TECHNOLOGY AND SCIENCE

 Wabanaki Youth in Science

-WaYS’ priority is working with and for Wabanaki communities to provide experiential learning opportunities for indigenous youth.
+WaYS’ priority is working with and for Wabanaki communities to provide experiential learning opportunities for Indigenous youth.
 This is accomplished with the inclusion of Cultural Knowledge Sharers, western science professionals, and educators in various settings and forms.
 We work with youth in elementary school through college-age.
 To accomplish our priorities, WaYS opportunities include:

 • Learning experiences in tribal schools